unytics/bigfunctions/docs/index.md

     Send the figures of the week or alerts when data is wrong.

-    With dbt post hook, you can trigger activations at model creation.
+    With dbt post hook, you can trigger actions at model creation.

 -   ![email notification](assets/email.png){ .primary-border }